 Another major factor that worked against the car was that despite its impressive top speed, advanced Borg-Warner automatic transmission and servo disc brakes all round, the Daimler Majestic lacked any form of power steering, requiring a huge turning circle.

-The minuses slowly began to work against the pluses and production was discontinued in 1962 with just over 1,000 models sold in the four years that the Daimler Majestic and Majestic Major were in production.
+These minuses slowly began to work against the pluses and production was discontinued in 1962 with just over 1,000 models sold in the four years that the models were in production.